 Therefore, governments around the world have decided to invest in cybersecurity because of this.

 More than 80 nations and independent territories have now passed comprehensive data protection laws prohibiting the disclosure or misuse of personal information, as of September 2019.
 The Regulatory framework in Europe is provided by the General Data Protection Regulation (GDPR) and rules from industry-specific regulatory agencies.
 Failure to protect client data can result in massive fines and a decrease in customer confidence in the brand, which can result in a loss of business.

 Cybercriminals do not differentiate between large and small businesses.
 Companies of all sizes must now be just as concerned about safeguarding corporate data as their larger counterparts.
-Smaller organizations may be considered an easier target by some cyber threats because of their lack of experience with cybersecurity provisions, SOC (security operation center) analytics teams, and protection.
+Smaller organizations may be considered an easier target by some because of their lack of experience with cybersecurity provisions, SOC (security operation center) analytics teams, and protection.